cljfx/cljfx/README.md

 - prop lifecycle
 - how to handle dialogs, animations and other possibly missed things?
 - escape hatch to force-re-render everything?
-- make jfx-media and jfx-web optional?
 - update to same desc should be identical (component-vec)
+- optional flatten in wrap-many for maps?